99 GAL Friends of Yamhill County

 Playwright’s Progress

 This innovative initiative will allow aspiring local playwrights who have completed, or nearly completed, a draft for a play or musical to receive professional guidance toward a final version and possible performance.
-Gallery has identified as many as nine YC writers who have been working on new plays and now need additional assistance.
-This application will support the final steps for one of those plays and provide professional mentoring and/or printing opportunities for others by invitation.
+Gallery has identified as many as nine Yamhill County writers who have been working on new plays and needed additional assistance.
+Our grant will support the final steps for one of those plays and provide professional mentoring and/or printing opportunities for others by invitation.

 McMinnville Keynote Series